 As far as language goes, there are a few little quips and rude moments that might be inappropriate for young audiences.
 Phrases like “Oh sh*t” and things of the like.
 I think you’ve got to be the one to decide if your child is mature enough to see the violence and blood and hear a few little cuss words here and there.
 Good for ages 10+

 The villain Thanos in Infinity War

 I can see a distinct change in the way that Marvel presents Thanos as a villain.
-He is not a snarling, oozing, reckless alien from space, but he seems to be a little more human like, with a human-ish body and look to him, and human like thoughts and emotions.
-He has a plan, and as all villains, intends to carry it out at all costs.
+He is not a snarling, oozing, reckless alien from space, but he seems to be a little more human-like, with a human-ish body and look to him, and human-like thoughts and emotions.
+He has a plan, and like all villains, intends to carry it out at all costs.
 He does not look scary per-se, but he is definitely a force to be reckoned with.
 Don’t get Thanos mad or challenge him or his goons, he is extremely powerful and will stop at nothing to get what he wants.
 Good for age 8+

 Don’t Miss It: Avengers: Infinity War is in theaters April 27, 2018!